allenai/allennlp-guide/chapters/part2/writing-your-own-script.md

 </exercise>

 <exercise id="3" title="What to do about saving, loading, and sharing models?">
+A reasonable default option: just use pickle, or dill.
 </exercise>

 <exercise id="4" title="Adding your script as an allennlp command">